joergjo/azure-containerapps-demos/java-boot-todo/README.md

 ### Building the application on your machine

-Building the application yourself is only required if you want to change it or its configuration (e.g. replace PostgreSQL with MySQL).
+Building the application yourself is only required if you want to change it or its configuration (e.g., replace PostgreSQL with MySQL).

 The application has been set up using the [Spring Boot Initializer](https://start.spring.io) to use JDK 17 and Maven, so follow the usual steps to build a Spring Boot application in your favorite IDE or using the command line.
 If you are using [Visual Studio Code](https://code.visualstudio.com/), the editor will prompt to install all recommended extensions if you don't have them installed already.

-As mentioned before, in order to run the application locally, you must provide an alternate identity that the application can use to log in to Azure AD.
+As mentioned before, if you run the application locally but connect to Azure Database, you must provide an alternate identity that the application can use to log in to Azure AD since there is no managed identity on your PC or Mac.

-The simplest option is to make sure you are logged in to Azure CLI and your user has been granted access to the Flexible Server.
+The simplest option is to log in to Azure CLI and grant your user access to the Flexible Server.
 If you have set up the Flexible Server with the included deployment script, this will be the case.

 ### Building the application's container image

-Prebuilt images are available on [Docker Hub](https://hub.docker.com/repository/docker/joergjo/java-boot-todo).
-This container image is used when you deploy the application with the included scripts.
+Prebuilt images with and without Datadog support are available on [Docker Hub](https://hub.docker.com/repository/docker/joergjo/java-boot-todo).
+These container images are used when you deploy the application with the included [deployment script](deploy/deploy.sh).

 If you want to build your own container image, use the included Docker Compose files: